 Unity’s emphasis always is that we are healed through the Christ within.
 The reason we can be healed is that in Truth we are already whole, complete and perfect.
 We have faith that with God all things are possible.
 God, as the healing power within everyone, is greater than any appearance of any dis-harmony.
 We look beyond the appearance to the Truth that we are spiritual beings made in god’s image.
 We affirm and claim wholeness for those who are asking for healing prayer.

-Prayer always has been central to Unity and to our ministry at Unity East.
+Prayer always has been central to Unity and to our ministry at Unity Spiritual Center.
 Both prayer and meditation are intimately linked in Unity practice.
 We sit in the silence as the gateway to our connection with God.
 We engage in affirmative prayer that lovingly accepts the reality of what is, and all is as it should be.

 The Power of Prayer

 Prayer is an opportunity to experience God in the midst of our busy daily lives.
 Prayer consists of relaxation, concentration, meditation, realization and thanksgiving.
 As we release our fears and concerns, we are able to experience the love, life and vitality of the Kingdom of God.
 With this awareness, we are comforted, revived and strengthened.
 Our lives are transformed as we choose to change our perception and are transformed by the renewing power of Spirit.

 “We have been so persistently taught that prayer consists in asking God for some human need that we have lost sight of our spiritual identity and have become a race of praying beggars.” — Charles Fillmore, Teach Us to Pray